 - Representing whales and porpoises on federally appointed US task forces

-Teaming up with scientists and fishermen to find safer fishing methods
+Teaming up with scientists and fishers to find safer fishing methods

 - Supporting scientists to find solutions and technologies, like pingers, to help porpoises detect and avoid nets

-- Collaborating with fishermen to help them avoid entanglements
+- Collaborating with fishers to help them avoid entanglements

 Fighting to save species on the brink